 Before connecting Quick BI to RDS MySQL, make sure you have access permissions to the MySQL database.
-For more information, see Create accounts and databases.
+For more information, see Create databases and accounts for an ApsaraDB RDS for MySQL instance.
 Assume that you already have a MySQL database running properly and the data in this database can be used.

 Configure the IP address whitelist in the MySQL database.

 - Log on to the Quick BI console.

 - Choose to go to the data source management page.